Two friends and myself wanted to book a spontaneous post summer holiday before heading back to work in September of 2017.

 Haga’s cobblestoned streets aline itself with a lot of shopping.
 Niche home styled stores, floral cove’s, trendy clothing and Swedish souvenir walk in’s.
 You could really spend a whole day perusing it’s beautiful streets.
 Not to mention all of the tempting cafe’s and restaurants that compliment the street as well.

 Whether you’re looking for somewhere to spend money or just window shop and admire a beautifully styled location, Haga is a definite must when visiting Gothenburg.

 Although our time was limited whilst visiting this sea surrounded city.
 The experiences that were had were satisfyingly memorable.

-Gothenburg boasts itself with endless shopping and food options, beautiful sites – both natural and man made and easy, convenient transportation throughout its metropolitan.
+Gothenburg boasts itself with endless shopping and food options, beautiful sites – both natural and man made.
+It has easily convenient transportation throughout its metropolitan as well.
 The locals were friendly and approachable and it was easy to get around the city, even as an English speaker who’s Swedish was minimal.

 Overall this city has a lot to offer its visitors, whether your budget is small or large, there is plenty to do and appreciate.